|

 Help With Homework

-The importance of selecting the most appropriate tool for the job can not be emphasised enough here.
+The importance of selecting the most appropriate tool for the job cannot be emphasised enough here.

 If you are only a beginner, then a small translation dictionary is all you need.
 Computers have become highly competent at translating simple words and phrases.
 You can choose from: